-Mobile apps may be in vogue but with the global pandemic disrupting workplaces everywhere desktop devices bring the office to wherever you are working from this week.
-Microsoft has reported there are over 1.3 billion devices running Windows 10 and they are working on shipping Windows 11.
-Some work can be done on just a mobile device but for other information economy activities such as software development, graphic design, and global finance there is no better place to be productive than on your favorite desktop device.
+Mobile apps are popular, but with the global pandemic disrupting workplaces worldwide, desktop devices will bring the office to you starting this week.
+Microsoft has reported that over 1.3 billion devices are running Windows 10, and the company is working on releasing Windows 11.
+Some tasks can be completed using only a mobile device, but for other information economy activities like software development, graphic design, and global finance, there is no better place to be productive than on your preferred desktop device.

-In this article we are going to explore how desktop devices have a productivity edge that has been honed over the decades.
+In this article, we will look at how desktop devices have developed a productivity edge over the years powered by the RAD Studio’s IDE Software.

 Does having multiple monitors make you more productive?